TWUOnline/moodlehelp/students/where-are-my-courses.md

 ![](../.gitbook/assets/dashboard.png)

-You may also have multiple pages, if you are Faculty or Staff be sure to look for additional pages on your 'Courses' tab.
+You may also have multiple pages, be sure to look for additional pages on your 'Courses' tab.

 ## For Further Assistance